ArielAmzalak/WBAPI_Doc/doc/business-scoped-user-ids.md

 If a user has not adopted usernames, you will receive both their phone number and their BSUID.

 We will continue to share the phone number in a few cases, primarily for existing customer interactions.
-We’ll automatically include or return the user’s phone number on a rolling 30 days after any interaction between you and the user’s phone number, or if your business phone number is in the user's WhatsApp contacts list.
+Well automatically include or return the users phone number on a rolling 30 days after any interaction between you and the users phone number, or if your business phone number is in the user's WhatsApp contacts list.

 Per our Cloud API Terms of Service, however, phone numbers and related data are retained for a maximum of 30 days to support features like message redelivery.
 There may be situations where you receive messages from existing users outside of this 30 day window, which may look like a new user thread to you.
 Therefore, it is essential that you begin supporting BSUIDs as soon as possible, to minimize losing any conversation context.

 **Why do partners and directly-integrated businesses using the Cloud API, including directly integrated ads that click to WhatsApp advertisers, have to adopt BSUID?**

 Partners and businesses must adopt BSUID to continue processing incoming messages from WhatsApp username adopters.
 Once BSUID is adopted and user messages from username adopters are processed, message webhooks will no longer include phone numbers in some cases as part of the webhook such as wa\_id, so partners and businesses must ensure all connected systems can handle BSUID.
-They will also be able to ask for a user’s phone number in-thread.
+They will also be able to ask for a users phone number in-thread.

 **If a business has not yet adopted BSUID and starts to receive messages from username adopters which they cannot process, will there be any recourse or corrective action?**